Central to torch is the torch_tensor objects.

 tensor <- torch_ones(5)

-tensor$new_empty(c(2, 3))
+tensor$new_empty(c(2, 3))new_full

 new_full(size, fill_value, dtype=NULL, device=NULL, requires_grad=FALSE) -> Tensor

-Returns a Tensor of size size
+Returns a Tensor of size size filled with

-.
+fill_value.
 By default, the returned Tensor has the same

-and torch_device
+torch_dtype and torch_device as this

 tensor.